Pedrojok01/Next-Web3-Boilerplate/README.md

 - Switched to Next.js v14;
 - Switched to Viem & Wagmi v2;
 - Add support for  `Linea`, `lineaTestnet`, `Bsc` & `bscTestnet` networks;
-- Bump all dependencies to latest versions;
+- Bump all dependencies to the latest versions;

 ## Description